TheThingsNetwork/docs/_includes/arduino/monitor.md

 }
 ```

-> Be aware that this will mean that your sketch only runs when you monitor it!
+> Be aware that this will mean that your sketch only runs when your device is connected with an USB port.
+An USB power adapter or bank will not work.